 - Serve and enjoy with your favorite toppings.

-- Add vegan sausage
+- Vegan sausage

-- Top with basil pesto
+- Green pesto

-- Add vegan ricotta
+- Vegan ricotta

 Make the dish extra rich and decadent by stirring some vegan ricotta into the tomato sauce along with the gnocchi.

-- Vegan Parmesan or nutritional yeast
+- Vegan parmesan or nutritional yeast

 A sprinkle of vegan parmesan cheese or plain nutritional yeast on top of the dish adds a salty and nutty flavor that pairs well with the tomato sauce.
-You can make your own vegan parmesan by blending nuts, nutritional yeast, and salt together.

 I drew inspiration from many recipes online and would like to highlight two: Jamie Oliver's Sweet Tomato Gnocchi and Bianca Zapatka's Gnocchi with Tomato Sauce.
 I love that Jamie Oliver paired the dish with fried asparagus and a spinach hazelnut pesto, while Bianca Zapatka's recipe is a beautiful basic vegan version of the classic Italian dish.
+By the way, if you want to give home-made gnocchi a try, check out Jamie Oliver's Potato Gnocchi or Bianca Zapatka's easy gnocchi recipe.

 Buon appetito!
 Give it a try and let me know what you think.

-Wishing you planty of delicious delights,
+Wishing you planty of delicious dumpling delights,